 McEwan Hall is accessible for wheelchairs and anyone with reduced mobility.
 When you register to attend your ceremony, please let us know if you or your guests use a wheelchair or need special arrangements so we can ensure your seats are accessible.

 Further informaiton on accessibility in McEwan Hall is available on the AccessAble web site:

 The ceremony attendance registration form offers you the opportunity to indicate if you or your guests require special arrangements.

 If you have questions, please contact the Student Information Point Team to discuss your requirements.

 Will my name appear in the graduation programme and the Scotsman?

 The University provides graduates’ names and degrees awarded to the Scotsman for publication on the day of graduation.

-If you register to attend a graduation ceremony before the registration deadline, you can choose to have your name published in the graduation programme.
+If you register to attend a graduation ceremony before the registration deadline, you can choose to have your name published in the Scotsman.

 If you do not wish for your name to appear in the Scotsman, you will be able to indicate this when completing the graduation registration form.

 The only information that will appear in the Scotsman is your name and your degree award, your degree classification will not be listed.